CC1288888/CHUOJUNZHANG/README.md

 - The CLIP and GPT2 is weighted on COCO dataset or Conceptual dataset.
 You can choose the weight by inputting "COCO" or "CO" into "ICM", a parameter under function "get_image_caption_summary" to change the model weighting.
 - The default model of text summarization is set as "facebook/bart-large-xsum".
 You can change it to "facebook/bart-large-cnn" or other text    summarization models under this link: https://huggingface.co/models?pipeline_tag=summarization&sort=downloads
-- Experiement results showed that "facebook/bart-large-xsum" and "facebook/bart-large-cnn" can get the summary that meet the scenarios' needs
 - [get_image_caption_summary (path,ICM,TSM,length)] is the function that convert image set into summary.
    - path: directory of your image dataset
    - ICM: image caption model weight: "COCO","CO"